These are the people Harvey Weinstein allegedly harassed or assaulted:

 “He pushed me on the bed, tried groping me and I tried to play it off because I thought he’s not going to do anything because my friends are on the boat.
 But it got very frustrating to get him out.
 It was like bargaining," she told Variety.
 "When I said ‘no’ he said ‘maybe if I can’t massage you, will you massage me?’
 When I said no to that he said ‘come on why are you being so difficult, all the [other] women are ok with it.
 I don’t see what you are making such a fuss about.
 Let me see your breasts at least.’”

 A spokesperson for Weinstein has rejected Panagrosso's account, telling the Los Angeles Times that her “recollection of events differs from that of Mr. Weinstein."

-Sarah Ann Masse
+71.Sarah Ann Masse

 Mary Ann Georgantopoulos and Tasneem Nashrulla contributed reporting to this post.

 Ariane Lange is a national reporter for BuzzFeed News and is based in the Bay Area.